 Refurbished phones differ from 'used' or second-hand models in that they've been checked over and tested by an independent party.
 You're not just buying someone's used and scratched-up mobile - instead you'll get a phone which has been sent away, repaired, wiped clean, had its OS reinstalled from scratch, and thoroughly tested.

-Nonetheless, some refurbished phones will certainly have a 'used' appearance, whether that's just a scratch or two or some more intense signs of wear.
+Nonetheless, some refurbished phones will certainly have a 'used' appearance, whether that's just a couple of scratches or some more intense signs of wear.

 Where can I get a refurbished phone?

 - Lots of independent retailers and websites specialise in refurbished phones